Alex Karras: Later activities

 Karras also worked briefly as a football coach in 2007 and 2008.
 He worked for the SIL as an assistant coach to Bob Lombardi.
 He owned an ice cream parlor in Surfside Beach, South Carolina, called The Cow.

 Personal life

 Karras was married twice.
 In 1958, he married Joan Jurgensen, with whom he had five children.
 The marriage ended in divorce in 1975.
 He married actress Susan Clark on March 21, 1980, and they had a daughter together.

 Illness and death

-In his later years, Karras suffered from serious health problems, including dementia, heart disease, and cancer.
+In his later years, Karras suffered from dementia, heart disease, and cancer.

 Karras was among 3,500 former NFL players who filed lawsuits against the NFL in early 2012, over the long-term damage caused by concussions and repeated hits to the head.

 On October 8, 2012, it was revealed by friend Tom McInerney that Karras had been diagnosed with kidney failure.
 He was treated at the Saint John's Health Center in Santa Monica, California, before being released into hospice care.
-After returning to his Los Angeles home with family, Karras died in the morning hours of October 10.
+After returning to his Los Angeles home with family, Karras died on the morning of October 10.